 R Workshops @ UQ

 We have been conducting several R Workshops each year since 2012.
-We are all mathematical ecologists who have learnt data analysis and data science through application to real-world problems in R. We initiated these workshops because we enjoy using R, we find it invaluable in our research, and we wanted to pass on what we had learnt.
+We are all mathematical ecologists and have learnt data analysis and data science through application to real-world problems in R. We initiated these workshops because we enjoy using R, we find it invaluable in our research, and we wanted to pass on what we had learnt.
 In particular, because we are self-taught, we want to help others avoid some of the mistakes we made when we were setting out to learn and use R. We have now taught >1,500 students at these workshops, and we look forward to helping the next generation of R programmers and applied statisticians learn the skills they need to meet the demands of the modern research environment.

 The hex sticker feature wall from the useR!
 2018 conference (O’Hara-Wild, Mitchell.
 2018. “useR!
 2018 Feature Wall.”
 July 11, 2018.)